"June 6, 2011 -- Women over age 60 can safely take an estrogen-lowering drug to reduce their risk of getting breast cancer, a new study shows.

 - Have liver or kidney problems.

 - Bone loss.
-AROMASIN may reduce your bone mineral density (BMD) over time.
-This may raise your risk for bone fractures.
+AROMASIN decreases the amount of estrogen in your body which may reduce your bone mineral density (BMD) over time.
+This may increase your risk for bone fractures or weak and brittle bones (osteoporosis).
+Your doctor may check your bones during treatment with AROMASIN if you have osteoporosis or at risk for osteoporosis.

 - hot flashes